 There is a clear distinction between ‘knowing how’ and ‘knowing that’.
 ‘Knowing how’ refers to an individual’s ability to undertake the task, it does not presume understanding.
 ‘Knowing that’ suggests that the individual has information in their mind allowing activities other than those which have been learned to be undertaken, they are able to manipulate data and use it in a new situation.
 This is a far higher level of knowledge and requires a greater level of learning.
 Knowledge therefore is made up of several parts, each acquired in different ways.

 Knowledge is something acquired.
 It comes from a motivation to learn.
 It has two distinct components; that which the holder ‘just knows’ (tacit knowledge) and that specifically learned (explicit knowledge).
 It comes from experiences and from learning and reflecting on information received.
 But how does one make sense of it all?
-How can a CEO or principal place knowledge in some frame in which it can be managed?
+How can a manager place knowledge in some frame in which it can be managed?

 This paper begins by setting out a framework to place knowledge in context and to create a tool useable by managers.
 It then sets about determining how knowledge might be managed in order to fit with that framework and hence maximise return on knowledge investment in the firm.